-If you’re looking to amp up your usual veggies for Thanksgiving or an everyday meal, these this Miso-glazed Green Beans are for you!
+If you’re looking to amp up your usual veggies for Thanksgiving or an everyday meal, these this Crispy Miso glazed Green Beans are for you!

 A fresh take on a traditional veggie, they are crisp, savory, a little salty, a little nutty, and addictively delicious!

-This recipe is adapted from and inspired by my long time friend, herself a mom of a celiac child, who has been serving this at Thanksgiving for years.
+This recipe is adapted from and inspired by my long time friend, herself a total foodie and mom of a celiac child, who has been serving this at Thanksgiving for years.

 Author: Healthy Gluten-Free Family

 Serves: serves 8

 2 tablespoons butter or dairy free butter, softened

 2 tablespoons gluten-free white miso (we use Miso Master Organic Mellow White Miso)

 1½ - 2 pounds green beans, ends trimmed

 In a small bowl, mix butter and miso with a fork or spoon until well combined.
 Refrigerate 5 minutes.